projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   must exactly match the module tag in the GRUB multiboot cmdline.

 ``bootargs`` (a child node of ``os_config``):
-  For internal use and is not configurable.
+  For internal use only and is not configurable.
 Specify the kernel boot arguments in bootargs under the parent of board_private.

 ``kern_load_addr`` (a child node of ``os_config``):